 Some research in this lab will use the eye tracker to study how young children process sentences.
 Tracking children’s eye gaze allows a sensitive measurement of how children align what they see with what they head and can be used in children who have limited verbal abilities.

 Sleep Room Lab (available for naming)

-This lab will be used to record fine-grained measures of sleep through polysomnography (PSG).
-This lab will allow us to examine the electrophysiological correlates of memory consolidation during sleep, and the effect of sleep on learning outcomes.
-The PSG equipment has the potential to double as a recording tool for event-related potentials (ERPs), that are often used in psycholinguistic research as task-independent indexes of spoken language processing.
+This lab will be used to record fine-grained measures of sleep through polysomnography (PSG), examining the electrophysiological correlates of memory consolidation during sleep, and the effect of sleep on learning outcomes.